EdinburghNLP/XSum/README.md

 Instructions to download and preprocess the extreme summarization dataset are [here](./XSum-Dataset).

+## Pretrained models and Test Predictions

+Pre-trained ConvS2S Model (from Narayan et al., EMNLP 2018)

+Pretrained ConvS2S model and dictionary files used for decoding:

+Pre-trained Topic-ConvS2S Model (from Narayan et al., EMNLP 2018)

+Pretrained Topic-ConvS2S model and dictionary files used for decoding:

 ## Topic-Aware Convolutional Model for Extreme Summarization

 We release PyTorch code for our Topic-ConvS2S model from the EMNLP 2018 paper.
 Our code builds on an earlier copy of [Facebook AI Research Sequence-to-Sequence Toolkit](https://github.com/pytorch/fairseq).